Performed by The Genetic Choir, Netherlands.

 Type 3: Shrieks

 Highly distinctive, with multiple frequency bands persisting for at least half the call.
 All are very similar.
 The energy of the call is more equal throughout.

 Shrieks aren’t suited to aggression, gradual onset, long duration and highly complex frequencies make the caller easy to locate. majority of energy is at lower frequency and so will travel further than yell and normal barks. it was thought to be a vixen call to attract males, but males have been seen to use this call and outside mating season, so precise function unclear.

 These are single note calls, often following, barks and yells.
 They are mostly ‘high whines’.

-these have a single frequency containing nearly all the energy and two higher, fainter bands, possibly natural harmonics.
+These have a single frequency containing nearly all the energy and two higher, fainter bands, possibly natural harmonics.
 The majority of the call was at this frequency, the beginning and end were frequency modulated, rising at the start and dropping at the end.
 The drop was often trilled.
-Contact calls:

 This type of call has been referred to as ‘keckern’, ‘clickerting’ or ‘gekkering’.
 Ratchet calls are most commonly a burst with a high variable number of components which can’t be individually identified.
 Each component is short and covers a wide range of frequencies. distribution of energy is uneven.

 Call types 6 and 7 are the two main examples of long range multiple component barking.